-Pityriasis (pit-ih-RIE-uh-sis) rosea is a skin rash that usually begins as one large circular or oval spot on your chest, abdomen or back.
-Called a herald patch, this initial spot can be up to 4 inches (10 centimeters) across.
+Pityriasis rosea is a rash that usually begins as a large circular or oval spot on your chest, abdomen or back.
+Called a herald patch, this spot can be up to 4 inches (10 centimeters) across.

-The herald patch is typically followed by a distinctive pattern of similar but smaller lesions that sweep out from the middle of your body in a shape that resembles drooping pine-tree branches.
+The herald patch is typically followed by smaller spots that sweep out from the middle of your body in a shape that resembles drooping pine-tree branches.

-Pityriasis rosea can affect any age group, but it most commonly occurs between the ages of 10 and 35.
-It usually goes away on its own within six weeks.
-Pityriasis rosea can cause itching, and treatment usually focuses on relieving symptoms.
+Pityriasis (pit-ih-RIE-uh-sis) rosea can affect any age group.
+It most commonly occurs between the ages of 10 and 35.
+It usually goes away on its own within 10 weeks.
+Pityriasis rosea can cause itching.
+Treatment may help relieve the symptoms.

 - Pityriasis rosea.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/dermatologic_disorders/psoriasis_and_scaling_diseases/pityriasis_rosea.
 Accessed April 29, 2015.